hung2xt/streaming-job/spark-kafka-s3/README.md

 - Access the Kafka UI at http://localhost:8888/.
 - Observe the active cluster.
 - Navigate to 'Topics'.
-- Create a new topic named "names_topic".
+- Create a new topic named "created_users".
 - Set the replication factor to 3.

 ### 3**.
 Configure Airflow User**